HueByte/Amiquin/README.md

 ### 👨‍💻 Local

 If you want to run the application locally, follow the steps below.
 (You have to install the prerequisites)

+> Install the prerequisites before running the application.
+> Piper for the Text to Speech (TTS) feature.
+> ffmpeg for the audio streaming to voicechat feature.

 1. Clone the repository: